K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

     “Buildpack URL” can be used as an registered option when you want to use a buildpack that is not supported in the platform.
 It can be left as a blank when there is no buildpack to use.
     Check “Save Manifest File” checkbox.
     Click “Next” button to proceed to the next page.
-    Click “Finish” button to deploy with the selected status.
+    Click “Finish” button to reflect the current status and deploy.
     Click "Cancel” to cancel deployment.
     ![](./images/openpaas-eclipse/image50.png)